Laura’s in the back of a taxi when the alert comes, on her way to Lavender Town to talk to a ghost.

 The magnemite’s prongs glow as they build a charge, and his pokemon’s attack comes simultaneously with the enemy’s.
 The magnemite is knocked against the wall with enough force to crack it, while his mankey crumples into a smoking heap.

-His mother screams at the electric discharge, or maybe just for the sake of it.
-It makes Seto twitch and wince, and then he’s hurrying to withdraw his pokemon as the magnemite slowly rises up.
+His mother screams again at the electric discharge, or maybe just for the sake of it.
+It makes Seto twitch, and then he’s hurrying to withdraw his pokemon as the magnemite slowly rises up.
 He fumbles with an empty pokeball (he’d bought three, and never thrown one at a live pokemon before) as it starts to charge an attack again, realizes he’s not going to make it in time, and throws himself behind the couch, empty pokeball falling from his hand and rolling across the room.

 Another blinding flash lights the room, followed by the smell of ozone and burning.
 He coughs, then looks up and realizes the couch is on fire.